-To avoid falling asleep or becoming tired on long motorcycle ride, follow a few of these basic guidelines.
+To avoid falling asleep and overcoming Fatigue on motorcycle rides, follow a few of these basic guidelines.

 Unless you ride your motorcycle every day or take rides of three hours or most weekends – you may not be completely adapted to your bike.
 After a full day or two of riding, you will become acutely aware of muscles you’re using full-time to ride.
 You may be able to overcome some of this discomfort by properly setting up your bike and fitting components, such as a good after market seat which will aid to your comfort.
 Outside of adjustments, you need to give your body the chance to adapt.
 Taking breaks every hour or two, especially during the first few days of a long ride, will assist you during this adjustment phase.